ansible-lockdown/Windows-10-CIS/README.md

 ## Matching a security Level for CIS

-It is possible to to only run level 1 or level 2 controls for CIS as well as a variety of other tags that are available for this role.
+It is possible to only run level 1 or level 2 controls for CIS as well as a variety of other tags that are available for this role.
 This is managed using tags:

 - level1-corporate-enterprise-environment